AmandaEMK/project-two/README.md

 ## Demo

-You can find a live demo of the site on [https://amandaemk.github.io/project-two/](GitHub pages)
+You can find a live demo of the site on [GitHub pages](https://amandaemk.github.io/project-two/)

 ## UX